 The Ontario Métis Root Ancestor packages below are the property of the MNO.
 Individuals and organizations are authorized to use them for the purpose of assisting applicants applying for citizenship within the MNO or for use by MNO citizens when applying for Harvester Cards.
 They cannot be used for any other purposes without the MNO’s written permission and authorization.
 If you are interested in using these packages for another purpose, please email the MNO Registry at email@example.com

-- Providing you have adequate space on your mobile device, these documents can be downloaded to a mobile device but it is recommended you do this while connected to Wi-Fi as downloading a document of this size will use a very significant part of most data plans.
+- Providing you have adequate space on your mobile device, these documents can be downloaded to a mobile device but it is recommended you do this while connected to Wi-Fi as downloading a document of this size will use a significant amount of data.

 - Downloading one of these documents will require a very strong internet connection.
 If you are using a dial up connection or otherwise have a weak internet connection you may not be able to download these documents.